Mental Health Facilities Salinas, CA

 Va Palo Alto Healthcare System Monterey Cboc (116a/mont) - 10.7 miles from Salinas, CA

 Va Palo Alto Healthcare System Monterey Cboc 116a/mont is a mental health clinic in Marina, CA, located at 201 9th Street, 93933 zip code area.
 Va Palo Alto Healthcare System Monterey Cboc 116a/mont provides outpatient treatment and telemedicine/telehealth.
-Va Palo Alto Healthcare System Monterey Cboc 116a/mont offers individual psychotherapy, group therapy and behavior modification to seniors 65 or older, adults and young adults.
-Va Palo Alto Healthcare System Monterey Cboc 116a/mont also supports veterans, people with trauma and people with PTSD.
-Additional services offered at Va Palo Alto Healthcare System Monterey Cboc 116a/mont include psychosocial rehabilitation services, vocational rehabilitation services and family psychoeducation.
+Va Palo Alto Healthcare System Monterey Cboc 116a/mont offers couples/family therapy, activity therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Va Palo Alto Healthcare System Monterey Cboc 116a/mont also supports military families, people with PTSD and veterans.
+Additional services offered at Va Palo Alto Healthcare System Monterey Cboc 116a/mont include suicide prevention services, housing services and chronic disease/illness management.

 Learn More